-1995

-The Native Forest Council wishes to see

-domestic consumption.
+We Americans own the National Forests, and we are paying for their destruction.
+National Forest timber is not needed for domestic consumption.
 The vast majority of our wood supply comes from private lands, and exceeds domestic needs to such an extent that nearly half of everything cut from public and private lands in six western states is exported.
 In spite of a demonstrable lack of need, our National Forests continue to be cut down.
 In the process, public property is being destroyed, irreplaceable natural assets are being purloined, our watersheds are being damaged, and our fisheries are being decimated.
 Science warns that the natural systems which support life are unravelling. but one hardly requires scientific analysis to notice that our quality of life is gradually being diminished.
-Absurdly, we subsidize

-this imprudence and injustice stopped.

-We advocate an end to industrial logging, and other extractive activities, on public lands.
+Absurdly, we subsidize these activities and encourage these results with billions of our tax dollars.
+The Native Forest Council wishes to see this imprudence and injustice stopped We advocate an end to industrial logging, and other extractive activities, on public lands.
 We call our stance, Zero Cut.
 Only 5 percent of America's original native forest base remains standing.
 The rest has already been cut.
 Vast acreage was converted to tree farms or clearcut and abandoned.
 The remainder was logged to create farm land or to accommodate shopping malls, roads, housing developments, and other manifestations of human progress.
 Continued on last page of insert